 Determine the following program components and then formulate them into a statement:

 - Major Purpose

 - How the program mission aligns with the college mission

 - Prospective of the major in terms of higher education, careers, etc.

-Student Learning Outcomes (SLOs) are specific measurable statements derived from program goals that indicate knowledge, skills, abilities, and attitudes that a student is expected to attain upon completing the program, i.e. what has been learned.
-The SLOs are the means to measure the stated program goal.
+Program Student Learning Outcomes (PSLOs) are specific measurable statements derived from program goals that indicate how the knowledge, skills, abilities, and attitudes that a student is expected to attain upon completing the program, i.e. what the student will be able to do as a result of the educational experience.
+The PSLOs are the means to measure the stated program goal.